EPFL-ENAC/LUTS-pneuma-simulator/README.md

 ## Building the docs

 Documentation hosting is planned once the repository becomes public.
-To install the dependencies required to build the documentation locally, add the `doc` extra when installing, e.g. `pip install -e .[doc]` (the `dev` extra include the `doc` extra).
+To install the dependencies required to build the documentation locally, add the `docs` extra when installing, e.g. `pip install -e .[docs]` (the `dev` extra include the `docs` extra).
 Then, run

 ```bash
 $ make docs